Fyodor Chalov: Loan to Basel

 On 1 February 2022, Chalov joined Swiss club Basel on a six month loan until the end of their 2021–22 FC Basel season under head coach Patrick Rahmen.
 Chalov played his domestic league debut for his new club in the home game in the St. Jakob Stadium on 6 February as Basel played a 3–3 draw against Sion.
 He scored his first goal for the club on 19 February in the home game in the St. Jakob Stadium against Lausanne-Sport as Basel won 3–0.
 His last game with Basel was on 22 May as Basel won 2–1 against Lugano.
 Chalov gave the assist to Darian Males' goal in the sixth minute.
 During his time with Basel, Chalov played a total of 19 games for Basel scoring a total of 5 goals.
 14 of these games were in the Swiss Super League, two in the 2021–22 UEFA Europa Conference League and three were friendly games.
 He scored four goals in the domestic league, the other was scored during the test games.

+PAOK

+On 1 August 2024, Chalov signed a three-year contract with the Greek club PAOK.
+He made his debut on 13 August 2024 following a 4–3 defeat after extra time at home against Malmö in the third qualifying round of the Champions League.

 International career

 Chalov scored three goals for the Russia U17 national team at the 2015 FIFA U-17 World Cup.

-On 11 May 2018, he was included in the senior national team's extended 2018 FIFA World Cup squad, which was the first time he was called up to the senior national team.
+On 11 May 2018, he was included in the senior national team's extended 2018 FIFA World Cup squad, which was the first time he had been called up to the senior national team.
 He was not included in the finalized World Cup squad.

 He made his debut for the team on 21 March 2019 in a UEFA Euro 2020 qualifier against Belgium.